farukyld/bringup-bench/README.md

 ## Bringing up Bringup-Bench
 To build and test a benchmark, simply enter one of the benchmark directories and execute the following makefile command:
 ```
-make TARGET=<target> clean build test
+make clean build test
 ```
 This command will first "clean" the benchmark directory and then "build" the application, and "test" that it is running correctly.
-The \<target> indicates the specific target that the application should be built for.
-Currently, Bringup-Bench support the following targets:

-- **Linux host target - TARGET=host** - This target builds the benchmarks to run as a Linux application.

-- **Standalone target - TARGET=sa** - This target builds the benchmarks to run as a memory-only standalone application.
-For this target, all benchmark output is spooled to a pre-defined memory buffer, and the libmin\_success() and libmin\_fail() intefaces result in the application spinning at a specific code address.
-This mode is designed for bringing up CPUs and accelerators that do not yet have any OS or device I/O support.
-See common/libtarg.c for the internal intefaces used to spool program output to internal buffers.
-This particular target is useful in bringing up CPUs when they still have no I/O support, simply spool benchmark output to DRAM, and dump the DRAM after the benchmark completes.

-- **Simple_System target - TARGET=simple** - This target build the benchmarks to run in the RISC-V Simple_System simulation environment.
-Simple_system allows hardware developers to do SystemVerilog development on Verilator, with fast SystemVerilog simulation using the Simple_System target.
-The Simple_System target supports a character output device, plus a simple memory system.
-By default, this is an integer computation only mode, so any FP in the benchmarks will be emulated with GCC's soft-float support.
-To learn more about the RISC-V Simple_System, go here: https://github.com/lowRISC/ibex/blob/master/examples/simple_system/README.md.
-The current version of the Simple_System target was tested with: 1) Ibex "small" core, 2) Simple_System default devices and memory configuration.

 Each benchmark support three standard Makefile targets: build, test, and clean